crmlatte/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to record a student's GitHub account.
-2. System shows a list of students without GitHub account.
-3. User specifies which one to add.
+2. User specifies which student to add to.
-4. System records the GitHub account down.
+3. System records the GitHub account down.
-5. Use case ends.
+4. Use case ends.

 **Extensions**